CatalogueOfLife/coldp/README.md

 # Best Practices
+Please see also the [ColDP Publishing Guidelines](/docs/publishing-guide.md) for concrete examples.

 ## multiple value concatenation
 Some fields are allowed to contain multiple values.
 These must be concatenated by a simple comma.
 Any surrounding whitespace should be ignored.